 In the real world, the amount of aid that a school can provide depends on its endowment, tuition, and institutional priorities.
 In general, private institutions have much larger endowments than public institutions.
 They also use their higher tuition to provide more scholarships and grants.
 This is why they can offer more financial aid than public universities.

 But there can be significant variation even among public schools within a state which can make a big difference in how much you pay for college.
-Consider the differences between the nine public universities in Texas as seen in the following table.
+Consider the differences between the eight public universities in Texas as seen in the following table.